-- o GPT partition tables, often created by operating system installers or the parted partitioning tool, store labels in two locations.
+- GPT partition tables, often created by operating system installers or the parted partitioning tool, store labels in two locations.
 If you reuse a disk that previously had a GPT label, you must be careful; using tools such as fdisk to repartition the drive will not eliminate the backup GPT label.
 When you reboot, EFI scans the disks before the operating system is started.
 It assumes any backup labels it finds are valid and restores them.
 This can corrupt or destroy filesystems.
 You can use the parted tool to detect this situation and fix it. - CXFS filesystems with XFS version 1 directory format cannot be mounted on Linux nodes. - Whenever you install a new kernel patch, you must also install the corresponding CXFS package.
 This is required because the kernel patch causes the kernel version number to be increased.
 Failure to install the corresponding CXFS package will result in the inability to run CXFS.
-To obtain the required CXFS package, see your SGI support contact. - After CXFS installation, you must reboot the system before starting CXFS services.
-If you start CXFS services without first rebooting the system, the system may panic. - The implementation of file creates using O_EXCL is not complete.
+To obtain the required CXFS package, see your SGI support contact. - After CXFS installation, you must reboot the system before starting any of the cluster administration, CXFS administration, or CXFS client daemons (fs2d, crsd, cad, cmond, clconfd, and cxfs_client).
+If you start CXFS services without first rebooting the system, the system may panic.

+The implementation of file creates using O_EXCL is not complete.
 Multiple applications running on the same node using O_EXCL creates as a synchronization mechanism will see the expected behavior (only one of the creates will succeed).
 However, applications running between nodes will not get the O_EXCL behavior they requested (creates of the same file from two or more separate nodes will all succeed).

 CXFS administration Linux nodes have the following limitation: recovery between Altix metadata servers may not complete when using XVM mirrored filesystems.
-Recovery between Altix metadata servers may not complete when using XVM mirrored filesystems.